valantic/spartacus-mock/CONTRIBUTING.md

 3. Make sure, you have the compiled spartacus libraries somewhere available (SAP RBSC via S-User Token) or self hosted on a Gitlab Private Repo
 4. Add an `.npmrc` file containing the credentials
 5. Run `npm install` in the root of this project to install the angular lib dependencies
-6. Run `npm install` in `projects/spartacus-mock` to install the schematics dependencies

 ### Develop the mock-data